 HOUSEHOLD BLEACH is well known for its ability to remove stains and whiten clothes during laundering.
 Bleach also finds application in health care facilities with cleanrooms.
 Such applications include aseptic pharmaceutical suites, biomedical device manufacturing and compounding pharmaceutical facilities that require the biocidal and sterilant capabilities of bleach.

-Bleach solutions, which are active against bacteria, viruses, fungi, and spores, are applied to cleanroom surfaces with either polyester knitted wipers or wipers made from a blend of polyester and cellulose.
+Bleach solutions, which are active against bacteria, viruses, fungi, and spores, are applied to cleanroom surfaces with either Polyester Cleanroom Wipes or wipers made from a blend of polyester and cellulose.
 Both fabric types are compatible with bleach for the required application process.

 Limitations of Bleach